OceanGPT/OceanGym/README.md

 ### Set your Model Parameters

-Open a terminal in the root directory and set it directly, or use the script from [here](scripts/perception/eval.sh).
+Just open a terminal in the root directory and set it directly.

 | parameter | function |
 | ---| --- |